SPAAM-community/AncientMetagenomeDir/assets/documentation/radiocarbondates/README.md

 - Valid values:
   - `TRUE`: pretreatment applied

   - `FALSE`: no pretreatment applied

-  - `NR`: pretreatment not reported or unsure whether a pretreatment was applied.
+  - `NR`: pretreatment not reported or unsure whether a pretreatment was applied

-  - `NA`: date is not a radiocarbon date.
+  - `NA`: date is not a radiocarbon date

 ## pretreatment_type